CHANTILLY, VA –

 In addition to developing the program, these crewmembers would undergo intense mission training.
 Similar to survival training, MOL requirements would prepare the crewmembers for deorbiting in the event of unexpected emergencies like leaks in the spacecraft.
 Additional instruction was also required to use NASA facilities, such as NASA’s underwater training and spacecraft simulators.
 To prepare, all MOL crewmembers attended the Navy dive school in Key West, Florida where playful competition between the Navy and the Air Force ensued.
 Thanks to then Baltimore Colts head trainer Eddie Brock, MOL crewmembers received professional athletic training to ensure they were at their best physically during visits to the Apollo simulator in Baltimore, Maryland.
 Occasionally, the crewmembers would even meet some of the Colts players during training sessions and play handball with them.
 Some of the most important training for MOL crewmembers came from the National Photographic Interpretation Center where they learned more about photographic intelligence and subject recognition.

 While the crew trained for missions in space and MOL development progressed, trouble was brewing.
 MOL had a number of critics who didn’t fully believe in its concept, including its unclassified and classified missions.
 From the onset, critics questioned if another satellite photoreconnaissance program was necessary with doubts coming from the President’s administration to NASA.

-Next time, we will jump into concerns and criticism around the MOL program.
-Come back for part three!
+Jump into concerns and criticism around the MOL program in part three!
+Read part three here.